Tyrrrz/Tyrrrz.me/src/data/blog-posts/creative-use-of-extension-methods/Post.md

 This is extremely convenient in cases where you want to add functionality to types you don't have control over.
 In fact, I think everyone at some point authored extensions for the base class library just to make some things more accessible.

-But besides the more obvious use cases, there are a few interesting patterns that directly rely on extension methods, showing how they can used in a slightly less conventional way.
+But besides the more obvious use cases, there are a few other interesting patterns that directly rely on extension methods, showing how they can used in a slightly less conventional way.

 ## Adding methods to enums